dzbeda/projects/readme.md

-# What can i find here?
+# What can you find in this repository?
 This repo includes small tasks and script that i have craeted.
 You can find Terraform tasks like createing RDS with full enviroment and Ansible playbooks.

 ## Terraform